 About CFO Playbook

-CFO Playbook is a series of educational Best Practice Webcasts, podcasts, eBooks, and events providing you with practical knowledge and insights from your peers.
+CFO Playbook is a series of educational Best Practice Webcasts, eBooks, and events providing you with practical knowledge and insights from your peers.

 About the Panelists

 Dave Aron, Vice President and Gartner Fellow, CIO Research, Gartner